Danny Butterworth: Carlisle United

 On 14 July 2023, Butterworth joined newly-promoted League One side Carlisle United on a free transfer, signing a two-year deal.
 He scored four goals from 33 games in the 2023–24 season as the club were relegated.
 He then told manager Paul Simpson he wanted to leave in order to find first-team football.
 Upon leaving Brunton Park, he stated that his spell in Cumbria did not go well due to "things behind closed doors".

 Swindon Town

 On 30 August 2024, Butterworth signed for fellow League Two club Swindon Town on a two-year deal.
 He said he joined the club because he felt wanted by manager Mark Kennedy.
 He scored his first goal for the "Robins" on 7 September, where his 98th-minute equaliser secured a 1–1 draw at Barrow.
 After Butterworth claimed his fourth goal of the season in a 5–1 win at Carlisle United on 1 February, new manager Ian Holloway said he was "so instrumental when we're attacking.... if he gets more consistent he'll get picked more consistently".
 He ended the 2024–25 campaign with six goals in 40 games.

+Butterworth worked hard during pre-season to establish himself as a key player for the new campaign.
+However, he was sidelined four months after he picked up a hamstring injury in October.
+He underwent surgery, with Holloway explaining that "one of the three strands has completely ruptured, the other two are still intact".
+He suffered a setback in his recovery in February.
+He underwent a second operation the following month.
+He was released at the end of the 2025–26 season, though stayed on to train during pre-season and signed a new five-month deal with the club on 1 September.